KellerJordan/cifar10-airbench/README.md

 ---

-The methods used to obtain these training speeds, most notably *alternating flip*, are described in [the paper](https://arxiv.org/abs/2404.00498).
+The methods used to obtain these training speeds, including most notably *alternating flip*, are described in [the paper](https://arxiv.org/abs/2404.00498).

 ![alt](img/alternating_flip.png)
 ![curve](img/airbench94_intro.png)